WeGeFT: Weight-Generative Fine-Tuning for Multi-Faceted Efficient Adaptation of Large Models: Experiments

-\textbf{Results:} Table \ref{tab:fgvc-results} and Table \ref{tab:vtab-results} (in the appendix) show that our GIFT performs better than other PEFT methods on both FGVC and VTAB-1k, while using fewer parameters.
+\textbf{Results:} Tables \ref{tab:fgvc-results} and \ref{tab:vtab-results} show that our WeGeFT performs better than other PEFT methods on both FGVC, while using fewer parameters.
 The GPU memory consumption is similar among the different methods with negligible differences.
-With 5.9 times less parameters used (0.025M {\tt vs} 0.147M), on FGVC tasks, our GIFT improves LoRA by 0.68\% average Top-1 accuracy.
-On VTAB-1k tasks, our GIFT slightly outperforms LoRA by 0.14\% average Top-1 accuracy.
+With 5.9 times less parameters used (0.025M {\tt vs} 0.147M), on FGVC tasks, our WeGeFT improves LoRA by 0.68\% Top-1 accuracy.

-\textbf{Visual Inspection of the weight transformation by GIFT.} Let $C^l_{d_{out}\times r}=\omega^l_{d_{out}\times d_{in}}\cdot \phi_{d_{in}\times r}$ be the the transformation using the first linear layer of GIFT when it is applied to weights of a pretrained layer.
-We show that when GIFT is applied to fine-tune the linear projection layers in MHSA modules, $C^l_{d_{out}\times r}$ can be used as an emergent segmentation/token-clustering head to the output of the projection layer (activation map) to form meaningful segmentation in computer vision tasks.
-With Eqn.~\ref{eq:gift_linear_output}, we compute $r$ heatmaps by,

-We normalize the $r$ heatmaps to $[0,1]$ individually and use 0.5 as the threshold to generate the visualizations (Figure~\ref{fig:cluster-interpretability}).

-\subsection{Ablation Studies}
+\section{Ablation Studies}